JacobDWaters/Okta-Workflows/Slack/Okta user sign in attempt Slack notification bot/readme.md

 The workflow consists of the following flows and tables:

 Flows:
-1. User Okta Password Reset Updated
+1. Okta user sign in attempt
-2. Slack Interactivity Endpoint
+2. User sign-on Slack notification
+3. Slack interactivity endpoint
-3. Suspend Okta User and Clear Sessions
+4. Suspend Okta user and clear sessions

 WARNING - When testing the workflow, make sure you do not test on active user accounts.
 Accounts could be erroneously suspended!